-Jump-start your university career, fulfill general education requirements prior to matriculation into a degree program, or earn credit toward a degree.
-With UCR University Extension University Credit Courses (UCC), you can earn transferrable credits while familiarizing yourself with the expectations and teaching style of University-level courses in the United States and strengthening your college applications.
-UCR University Extension offers courses in a variety of subjects with credits that are transferrable to accredited institutions nationwide including all University of California and California State University institutions.*
+Jump-start your university career, expand your academic skills in preparation for postsecondary studies, or earn credit toward a degree.
+University Credit Courses (UCC) provide you with the potential to complete general education requirements, while familiarizing yourself with the expectations and teaching style of University-level courses in the United States and strengthening your college applications.
+UCR University Extension offers courses in a variety of subjects with credits that can potentially transfer to accredited institutions nationwide including all University of California and California State University institutions.*

 With the UCC Program, you'll study in small to medium sized classes with frequent interaction between instructors and peers in a convenient, online environment that will fit your schedule.
 Upon successful completion of the course, you'll earn full UCR course credit on an official UCR University Extension transcript.
 UCC Program courses are backed by the same UC Gold Standard of academic quality that you'll find in all UCR campus classes.*

 *Always check with your receiving institution to determine transferability, as exclusions may apply.
 Applicability for subject credit is typically determined by a student's major department and by other institutions upon consideration of the full course syllabus.
 Enrollment in UCR Extension University Credit Courses does not constitute admissions into a UCR degree program.
 Matriculated UCR students and UCR accepted students are not eligible to take UCC courses.